 They essentially spun off from the group the Man-Dells, with guitarists Rick Randle and Larry Grant and bassist Norman Lombardo, who were all still in junior high when that group released its first single in 1965, "Bonnie" (with "Oh No" on the flipside).
 The trio also played with the Other Four.

-Jan Tonnesen recalls "Norm Lombardo, bass player for the Man-Dells, and later The Other Four, played with the Avengers, the band I was in before it became the Contrasts.
+Jan Tonnesen recalls "Norm Lombardo, bass player for the Man-Dells, and later the Other Four, played with the Avengers, the band I was in before it became the Contrasts.
 I also dated Bonnie to whom the title refers."

 "The Brain Police had two lineups," continues Driscoll.
 "Their core was a five- to six-piece rock band, and for some shows they were supplemented by a black, mixed-gender group of singers -- and maybe horns, I don't recall for sure -- called the Soul Patrol, with whom the repertoire expanded to include a lot of great soul and R&B stuff."
+The first Brain Police/Soul Patrol show was at the Shangrila in Chula Vista.

 A self-titled album recorded by the Brain Police in La Mesa in 1968 sat on a shelf for over 30 years until it was released by the U.S. reissue label Rockadelic.